biobricks/line-segment-detector/README.md

 See example.js

+To use with browserify use index.browserify.js instead of index.js.

 # Compiling

 You don't need to compile this unless you change the C code.
 Just use either index.js for use in node.js or directly in the browser or use index.browserify.js if you're using browserify